balaj-mir/balaj-mir/README.md

 **ML & AI Intern, EziTech Institute** — Rawalpindi, Aug to Sep 2025

-Spent six weeks building an end-to-end Scikit-learn preprocessing pipeline and EDA dashboards for the Titanic dataset using Pandas, NumPy, Matplotlib and Seaborn, then trained a Linear Regression model on the California Housing dataset and benchmarked it with RMSE, MAE and R².
-Capped it off with a capstone project: a RAG-based cold email generator built with Streamlit, LangChain and ChromaDB.
+* Built an end-to-end Scikit-learn preprocessing pipeline and EDA dashboards for the Titanic dataset using Pandas, NumPy, Matplotlib and Seaborn
+* Trained a Linear Regression model on the California Housing dataset and benchmarked it with RMSE, MAE and R²
+* Delivered a capstone project: a RAG-based cold email generator built with Streamlit, LangChain and ChromaDB

 ---